shilpagarg/pstools/README.md

-# pstools: Toolkit for fully phased sequences
+# pstools: Toolkit for fully phased sequences on chromosome level

 Routine production of phased sequences (haplotypes) of genomes are important to study variation occurring in complex cancer and healthy samples.
 We developed a novel graph-based algorithm to integrate HiFi and Hi-C data types to produce haplotypes at the base-level resolution for routine clinical research.
 When benchmarking our method on healthy human genomes, we produced significantly high-quality genomes with a sequence continuity NG50 >130 Mb, switch/hamming error rates <1.5% and a completeness of >6.0 Gb, and an order of magnitude faster process (only <12 hours).
 This simple approach will facilitate improvement in understanding of the mechanisms of clinical diseases.